d-markey/azure_cosmosdb/README.md

 ## <a name="permissions"></a>Users and Permissions

-Most APIs implemented in `azure_cosmosdb` support an optional `Permission` parameter when calling Azure Cosmos DB.
+Most APIs implemented in `azure_cosmosdb` support an optional `CosmosDbPermission` parameter when calling Azure Cosmos DB.

 This makes it possible open a connection to Azure Cosmos DB without providing the master key.
 The master key should be kept secret and should not be provided in Web apps or even